-Proper care before your procedure is important to help you get the best results and lower your risk of undesired side effects.
+Proper care before your tattoo removal procedure is important to help you get the best results and lower your risk of undesired side effects.

 - No recent sun exposure, tan, or use of self-tanners for a minimum of 4 weeks prior to treatment.
 The risk of hyper/hypo pigmentation (lightening or darkening of the skin) is greatly increased with sun exposure.

 - Avoid treatments that may irritate the skin like harsh chemicals, depilatories, etc. for at least 1-2 weeks before treatment and 2 to 4 weeks after treatment.
 This includes products containing tretinoin, retinol, benzoyl peroxide, glycolic/salicylic acids, astringents, etc. Do not resume use of these products until skin has fully healed and all crusting has resolved.